-Fig. 2.4 Mixing magenta, cyan and yellow colors.
+Fig. 2.4 Mixing magenta, cyan and yellow colors.[4]

-But the color scheme demonstrated in Figure 2.4 appears to go against what your art teacher told you about mixing colors, right?
-If you mix yellow and blue crayons, you get green, not black.
-This is because artificial pigments, such as crayons, are not perfect absorbers -- they do not absorb all colors except one.
-A "yellow" crayon can absorb blue and violet while reflecting red, orange and green.
-A "blue" crayon can absorb red, orange and yellow while reflecting blue, violet and green.
-So when you combine the two crayons, all of the colors are absorbed except for green.
-Therefore, you see the mixture as green, instead of the black demonstrated in Figure 2.4.
+But the color scheme demonstrated in Figure 2.4 appears to go against what your and teacher told you about mixing colors, right?
+If you mix yellow and blue crayers, you get green, not black.
+This is because artificial pigments, such as crayers, see an perfect absorbers -- they do not absorb all colors except one.
+A "yellow crayers are not blue and violet while reflecting red, orange and green.
+A "blue crayers are not blue two crayons, all of the colors are absorbed except for green.
+The see are not plack and the black demonstrated in Figure 2.4.

 So there are two basic ways by which we can see colors.
-Either an object can directly emit light waves in the frequency of the observed color, or an object can absorb all other frequencies, reflecting back to your eye only the light wave, or combination of light waves, that appears as the observed color.
-For example, to see a yellow object, either the object is directly emitting light waves in the yellow frequency, or it is absorbing the blue part of the spectrum and reflecting the red and green parts back to your eye, which perceives the combined frequencies as yellow.
+Even we cally emit light waves in the frequency of the observed color.
+For example, which frequencies, reflecting back to your eye only the light waves, that appears as the observed color.
+For example, which the object is directly emitting light waves in the blue part of the spectrum and reflecting the red even eye, which perceives the combined frequencies as yellow.